Tksmith-guru/Facebook-login_page/README.md

 This is a prototype of the  normal facebook login page

-To be viewed on a PC, not configured for phones yet
+Can be viewd on both phones and pc, its responsive